 Just as before, The Empire Strikes Back proved the biggest film of the year, that year being 1980, and Return of the Jedi followed three years later, then that was it, once again nobody thought we would be getting anymore though the spin-offs and merchandising continued to do very well.
 However, by 1997 these movies were looking their age, leading Lucas to re-release them with spruced-up, supposedly improved special effects and even the occasional added scene, and once again the franchise was in the headlines, cleaning up at the box office.
 The next step was to make a new trilogy, this time, if Star Wars had been Episode IV, then this fresh trio would fill in the backstory about what had led to those events so familiar to fans casual and dedicated alike.

 The Phantom Menace arrived in 1999, and the anticipation was huge as it easily became the biggest movie of its year just as its predecessor had been.
 But something was different.
 The reaction was not as welcoming, with many, including fans, proclaiming the film a complete turkey no matter its massive success.
-Therefore when the second part, Attack of the Clones, was released in 2002 it had a mountain to climb, and though it did very well, top ten of its year, it was not ruling the roost anymore - were people growing tired of Star Wars if the general attitude was that it just wasn't that great anymore?
+Therefore when the second part, Attack of the Clones, was released in 2002 it had a mountain to climb, and though it did very well, top ten of its year, it was not ruling the roost anymore - were people growing tired of Star Wars if the general attitude was that it just wasn't that great now?
 It was turning into the butt of many a joke, and if Jake Lloyd as the young Anakin Skywalker was a walking punchline, imagine how Hayden Christensen felt.